DaveMielke/NBP/b2g/doc/UserInterface/QuickReference/actions.rst

 .. |BrailleCodePrevious| replace:: select the previous literary braille code
 .. |BrailleOff| replace:: turn the braille display off
 .. |BrailleOn| replace:: turn the braille display on
-.. |BringCursor| replace:: bring the cursor to a specific character
 .. |Calculator| replace:: go to the Calculator app
 .. |Calendar| replace:: go to the Calendar app
 .. |ClearAndroidLog| replace:: clear the Android log